stanwmusic/wp-tevko-responsive-images/readme.txt

 == Description ==

+**If you'd like to contribute to this plugin, please do so on [Github](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images)**

 This plugin works by including 4 additional image sizes for each image upload.
 Whenever wordpress outputs the image through the media uploader, those 4 sizes (as well as the initial source and the default wordpress image sizes) will be included in the image tag via the [srcset](http://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) attribute.

 ##Hardcoding in template files